ttadano/alamode_tutorial/slide_en.md

 \end{aligned}
 $$

-- 4フォノン散乱：高次のフォノン−フォノン散乱、ALAMODE (ver.
-1.5)ではサポート対象外
+- Four-phonon scattering: higher-order phonon-phonon scattering, not supported in ALAMODE (ver.
+1.5)

-#### フォノン−電子散乱
+#### Phonon-electron scattering

-- 電子励起が起こらない場合（ワイドギャップ系）ではゼロ
+- Zero in cases where electronic excitations do not occur (wide-gap systems)
-- 金属や高ドープ半導体で影響が無視できない場合もある
+- May be significant in metals or highly doped semiconductors
-- `EPW`コードなどがサポートしている
+- Supported by codes such as `EPW`

-#### フォノン−不純物散乱
+#### Phonon-impurity scattering

-- 同位体不純物の効果はALAMODEで考慮できる
+- The effect of isotope impurities can be considered in ALAMODE
-- より一般の不純物（化学置換や欠陥）の扱いは難しい。
+- Treatment of more general impurities (chemical substitution or defects) is difficult.

 ---